quintel/etengine/README.markdown

 * input `B`: update attribute `X` to **increase** with `2%`

 Then the outcome of the `X` will be 1.01 * 1.02.

+### Output

+The user can request output from his/her scenario with the use of *gqueries*.
+A gquery always returns the *present* and the *future* output value, although there are exceptions to this.

+E.g. when the user sends the `dashboard_co2_emissions` query to ETEngine, it will receive the following feedback:

+* present: 123
+* future: 456
+* unit: MJ

+A **gquery** is nothing more then a stored statement.
+These statements are written in our own language called the *Graph Query Language* (GQL) and a recent list can be found on [ETSource][ETSource].

 ## Installation